Visorask/sarotate/README.md

 For rotating Google service accounts to bypass bans or any other myriad of reasons.

+## Changelog 3.3

+- [Changed] Formatted code to smaller in size.
+- [Changed] Moved loop for minsa into a function for more portability.

 ## Changelog 3.2

 - [Added] Added flag `(-f)` to use the minimum service account set if you want to the rclone.conf to start from the minsa value.